-There are laws protecting ALL wild plants, but by following the guidelines in this Code you should be able to enjoy wild flowers and plants and stay on the right side of the law AND pick wild flowers and fruits ethically.
+There are laws protecting ALL wild plants, but by following the guidelines in this Code you should be able to enjoy wild flowers and plants, stay on the right side of the law AND pick wild flowers and fruits responsibly.

 Generally, uprooting is harmful, but picking with care and in moderation usually does little damage and can help to enthuse and engender an appreciation of wild plants, which in turn benefits their conservation.
-However, in some cases, picking can be harmful and it may even be illegal.
+In some cases, however, picking can be harmful and may even be illegal.

-This Code is written specifically for vascular plants (flowering plants and ferns and their allies).
+This Code is written specifically for vascular plants (flowering plants and ferns, horsetails, clubmosses and quillworts).
 There are codes produced by The British Mycological Society for collecting wild mushrooms and other fungi; the British Lichen Society for collecting lichens; the British Bryological Society for mosses and liverworts.
-However, the legal interpretation below applies to all plants and fungi.
+However, the legal interpretation below applies to all plants, lichens and fungi.